-Smoking is allowed in dedicated areas, where you won’t find children or people averse to tobacco smoke.
+Smoking and using e-cigarettes is allowed in dedicated areas, where you won’t find children or people averse to tobacco smoke.
 There you can at last take shelter from the disapproving sneers of those advocates of healthy lifestyles.
 Follow the familiar signs.

 Do feel free to take photographs and videos for your own use.
 But any commercial, artistic or other type of professional shoot must be approved by the management.
 We wouldn’t want New Holland serving as the backdrops for anything less-than-flattering.

 The park is a pedestrian zone.
 We kindly ask that you leave all bicycles, scooters, hoverboards and other means of transportation at the bicycle parking station.
 Exception is made for children under six years old.

 There is no need to move the benches and tables for ping-pong.
 They are in their right place, and there couldn’t be a better one.